Prostitution in Myanmar: HIV/AIDS

 Burma has the second highest HIV prevalence rate in Asia, after Thailand.
 Sex workers are particularly at risk.
 The criminal nature of sex work in Burma, as it is prohibited by the 1949 Suppression of Prostitution Act, also contributes to the ineffectiveness of reaching out to sex workers in Myanmar with regard to HIV/AIDS awareness and condom usage.
 In 2005 in Yangon, there were over 100 brothels and up to 10,000 sex workers, mostly of the Bamar ethnic group, with between 70-90 percent having a history of sexually transmitted infections and less than 25 percent having been tested for HIV.
 An anecdotal study at that time found that nearly half of sex workers in Yangon had HIV/AIDS.

-Various campaigns have taken place by the government, NGO and international organisation to raise awareness of HIV, to give greater access to healthcare and improve treatment of those infected.
+Various campaigns have taken place by the government, NGO, and international organisation to raise awareness of HIV, to give greater access to healthcare and improve treatment of those infected.
 As a result, the national adult prevalence rate has fallen to 0.4% The prevalence rate amongst sex workers has also fallen: 18.4% in 2008, 7.1% in 2012 and 5.4% in 2016.
 Condom use amongst sex worker has increased to over 80%.

 Sex trafficking

 Myanmar is a source country for women and children subjected to sex trafficking, both in Myanmar and abroad.
 It is also increasingly a destination and transit country for foreign victims, including women and girls from India.
-Some Myanma women, and children who migrate for work abroad, particularly to Thailand and China, as well as other countries in Asia, the Middle East, and the United States, are subjected sex trafficking.
-Myanma women are increasingly transported to China and subjected to sex trafficking; Myanma government officials are occasionally complicit in this form of trafficking, as well as in the facilitation of the smuggling and exploitation of Rohingya migrants.
+Some Myanmar women and children who migrate for work abroad, particularly to Thailand and China, as well as other countries in Asia, the Middle East, and the United States, are subjected to sex trafficking.
+Myanmar women are increasingly transported to China and subjected to sex trafficking; Myanmar government officials are occasionally complicit in this form of trafficking, as well as in the facilitation of the smuggling and exploitation of Rohingya migrants.

 Myanmar is a major source of prostitutes (an estimate of 25,000–30,000) in Thailand, with the majority of women trafficked taken to Ranong, bordering south Myanmar, and Mae Sai, at the eastern tip of Myanmar.
 Myanmar sex workers also operate in Yunnan, China, particularly the border town of Ruili.
 The majority of Burmese prostitutes in Thailand are from ethnic minorities.
 Sixty percent of Burmese prostitutes are under 18 years of age.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Myanmar as a 'Tier 3' country.